Service Directory

 This page is free to all

-This page sets out the steps to take if you’re planning to make less than 20 employees redundant.
+This page sets out the steps to take if you’re planning to make fewer than 20 employees redundant.

 If you’re planning 20 or more redundancies, you’ll need to run a collective consultation.
 Acas has more guidance on collective consultations.